-In a central position on the beach is the casino.
-A perfect spot to sit on the terrace, sip a glass of wine or have lunch and watch the waves breaking onto the beach.
-It’s not too expensive either given its prime position.
+The Grande Plage has areas for swimming and separate areas for surfing.
+The Art Deco style casino is in a central position on the beach and is a perfect spot to sit on the terrace, sip a glass of wine or have lunch and watch the waves breaking onto the beach.
+It’s not too expensive either given its lovely position.

 Down below is the Port des Pecheurs with a few lovely little fishing cottages – now restaurants which are great for sea-food, dishes with a Basque influence and tapas.
 They overlook the tiny little walled marina, home to a few smallish boats and yachts.